-A fully integrated transport system takes a whole-of-system approach, recognising that rail takes significant pressure off roads, reduces emissions and creates economic value that is not sufficiently captured in traditional profit and loss calculations.
+A fully integrated transport system takes a wholeof-system approach, recognising that rail takes significant pressure off roads, reduces emissions and creates economic value that is not sufficiently captured in traditional profit and loss calculations.

-The impact to New Zealand is significant as rail transports around a quarter of all export freight, over 900,000 tourist passengers2 and over 22 million commuter trips in Auckland and Wellington (35 million per year pre-Covid).
+The impact on New Zealand is significant as rail transports around a quarter of all export freight, over 900,000 tourist passengers and over 22 million commuter trips in Auckland and Wellington (35 million per year pre-Covid).